Universal quantification makes automatic structures hard to decide: Lower bounds for fragments of arithmetic

-Intuitively, we assert that $p,q,r$ delimit two consecutive rows in which $x$ and $y$ fall --- \crefrange{eq:segments-pqr-exist-a}{eq:segments-contain-xy}.
+Intuitively, we assert that $p,q,r$ delimit two consecutive rows in which $x$ and $y$ fall; cf.\ \crefrange{eq:segments-pqr-exist-a}{eq:segments-contain-xy}.
 The remainder of the formula, in \crefrange{eq:either-both-segments}{eq:both-do-not-see-B-b}, asserts that the $B$th bit of the (virtual) $2^n$-bit counter is equal for $x$ and $y$; with \cref{eq:for-all-constants}, we perform that test for every $B$.
 In \cref{eq:either-both-segments,eq:either-both-segments-do-not-see-B} we test whether $B$ is absent in segments between $p$ and $x$, and between $q$ and $y$.
 If so, the $B$th bit is $0$ for both $x$ and $y$, and thus the $B$th bit equality test is successful.
 If it is the case only for one segment, $x$ and $y$ are not vertical neighbours, and the formula is false.
-If in turn both segments contain $B$, we test whether $x'$ and $y'$ are its rightmost occurrences in \cref{eq:xx-is-chosen-suboptimally,eq:yy-is-chosen-suboptimally}.
-If so, we require either both segments to consist only of values less than $B$ --- \cref{eq:both-see-B,eq:both-see-B-b}, or both to contain a value greater than $B$ --- \cref{eq:both-do-not-see-B,eq:both-do-not-see-B-b}.
+If in turn both segments contain $B$, we catch the cases where $x'$ or $y'$ are not the rightmost occurrences of $B$ in \cref{eq:xx-is-chosen-suboptimally,eq:yy-is-chosen-suboptimally}.
+If both $x'$ and $y'$ are rightmost occurrences, we require either both segments to consist only of values less than $B$; cf.\ \cref{eq:both-see-B,eq:both-see-B-b}, or both to contain a value greater than $B$; cf.\ \cref{eq:both-do-not-see-B,eq:both-do-not-see-B-b}.
 This makes sure that the value of the $B$th bit is equal for $x$ and $y$, and therefore, they are vertical neighbours.